-It’s all great fun: Luisa Spinatelli has given the dancers ravishing costumes to wear with some startling juxtapositions of colour; Holmes has pared the ballet down to a racy two and a half hours, including intervals; Petipa and Co provide the most exacting choreography to thrill an audience; and the orchestra plays some of ballet’s biggest hits.
-You could only detest this if you loathe Nutcracker’s second act.
+It's all great fun: Luisa Spinatelli has given the dancers ravishing costumes to wear with some startling juxtapositions of colour; Holmes has pared the ballet down to a racy two and a half hours, including intervals; Petipa and Co provide the most exacting choreography to thrill an audience, and the orchestra plays some of ballet's biggest hits.
+You could only dislike this if you're the sort of person who sniffs at Nutcracker's second act.

-One of Holmes’ greatest talents is to clearly tell a story.
-She knows exactly how to draw the attention of the audience to the important details on stage, and when you are having to convey plots about sleeping potions on flowers and abductions, that’s just as well.
-It also has great pace.
+One of Holmes' greatest talents is to clearly tell a story.
+She knows exactly how to draw the attention of the audience to the important details on stage, and when you are having to convey plots about sleeping potions on flowers and abductions, that's just as well.
+She also gives it great pace.

 Le Corsaire finds La Scala's ballet company dancing at its best.
 Nicoletta Manni plays Medora with technical aplomb and grace though sometimes — and a change of makeup might be the solution — her face doesn't always shine through, even to the mid stalls.
 Alternating single and double pirouettes throughout her pas de trois fouettés is typical of her assuredness, and she possesses an easy, floating grand jeté.
 Her Italian fouettés were straight out of the ballet manual, with small suspensions before each sequence as though it were all so simple.
 However, the lyrical duet with Timofej Andrijashenko, who plays Conrad, at the end the second act was also danced beautifully and tenderly, under Spinatelli's magical starry sky.